 YES, you can and should start networking while in college.
 Learning to network takes time and practice but – in essence – you’re simply building relationships, asking career related questions and collecting contact information you can use in the future.

-- Be sure to attend on and off-campus events hosted by Ouachita Career Services.
+- Be sure to attend on and off-campus events hosted by Ouachita Career & Calling.
 These include the Career Expo and panel discussions featuring alumni and successful industry leaders.

 - Get to know Ouachita alumni by attending alumni events, making connections through your academic school and joining alumni groups on LinkedIn and other social media.

 - Set up meetings and “informational interviews” with professionals you admire!
 Ask questions about their career journey, their experience with their current organization and advice they are willing to share.

 - Use social media!
 Connect with alumni and professionals on LinkedIn, follow them on Twitter and Instagram.

 - Get an internship!
 While interning, get to know your supervisor and coworkers you respect and ask for their feedback on your job performance as well as career advice and support.
 Keep in contact with these professionals after the internship is over.